 I really enjoyed this book.
 What I have discovered about Peter Robinson, is even though the books are a series, they are not all the same.
 For instance in this book, you learn about DC Susan Gay, who up to this point has just been mentioned, and that by other characters, you don’t really see her.
 She is very smart but very insecure for lack of a better word.
 She is always questioning herself, and worried that others are looking at her critically and reporting on her to her superiors.
 One of those people who blames themselves when things go wrong, or if they make a mistake, feel they shouldn’t have made it, even if it was their inexperience that caused it.
 Considering she is a female in a male dominated profession it is very understandable and Peter Robinson makes it very believable.

-I am reading the Bible, books, magazines, online newspaper articles, blogs, jokes on candy wrappers, ads on the subway, billboards, backs of food boxes, lists of ingredients and recipes, cleaning directions, sayings on shirts, then I write and write.
-When I'm not reading, I'm experiencing life, trying out new restaurants and getting massages.
-I write about those places here, take a look, you might find something you like.
+I like to read the Bible, books, magazines, online newspaper articles, blogs, jokes on candy wrappers, ads on the subway, billboards, backs of food boxes, lists of ingredients and recipes, cleaning directions, sayings on shirts.
+I post my reviews on "Just a girl, living, reading, watching, and writing", on Shelfari, Library Thing and Goodreads..

 I am allergic to practically everything: grass, trees, weeds, animal dander, dust, mold, wheat, apples, nuts, fish and coconut.
 The fish and coconut are so serious I carry an Epi-pen and wear a Medic-Alert bracelet.

 And last but not least.
 I love the Yankees.